Sebastianhju/Runeterra-5e/Items/The Giants Fist.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Cloak of Agility.png" Align=right width=8% height=8%>

-- 550 Gold
+- 600 Gold
 - Cloak

 **Momentery Focus**: As a bonus action you can enter a state of focus that last for a minute, when in this state your critical strike chance is increased by one and you are agile.
-Once this effect is used it cannot be used again until you finish a long rest.
+Once this effect is used it cannot be used again until you finish a short rest.

 _You gain +1 to dexterity saving throws_